faridaelchuzade/k-drama/README.md

 ## Introduction

-This project aims to highlight the best movies released in 2023.
-Each movie entry includes an image, title, description, and a link for more information on IMDb.
+This project aims to highlight the 10 BEST K-Drama Series of all time.
+Each series entry includes an image, title, description, and a link for more information on IMDb.

 ## K-Drama Series List

 The list of series is displayed in an ordered manner with details about each film.
 Each series entry includes:
-- Series Poster
+- Poster
 - Title
 - Description
 - IMDb Link